NDepend Blog

 C#7 introduced checking against a null pattern and a constant pattern.

-One limitation of pattern matching – also till the latest C# version- is that values embedded in a pattern must be constant.
-In practice often the values to check against are not hardcoded but retrieved from some configurations.
-This limitation makes pattern matching useless in a number of situations.
+One limitation of pattern matching, even in the latest C# versions, is that the values embedded within a pattern must be a compile-time constant.
+In many cases, the values to be matched against are not hardcoded in C# code but instead retrieved from configurations.
+This restriction limits the applicability of pattern matching in several real-world scenarios.

 Pattern-Matching-Requires-Constant